Sorted (film)

 Sorted is a 2000 British thriller film directed by Alexander Jovy and starring Matthew Rhys, Sienna Guillory, Fay Masterson, and Tim Curry.

 Plot

 Carl has travelled to London to clear up the details of his brother's death.
 He finds that there is another side to his brother's life.
-A group of all-night rave junkies accept him into their family, as the brother of their late friend.
+A group of all-night ravers accept him into their family, as the brother of their late friend.
 Carl is then drawn into their world in order to discover the truth about his brother's suspicious death.